JuliaDataScience/JuliaDataScience/contents/data_vis_makie_glmakie.md

 ```

 Here, the rectangle is semi-transparent due to the alpha channel added to the RGB color.
-The rectangle function is quite versatile, for instance  3D boxes are easy do implement which in turn could be used for plotting a 3D histogram.
+The rectangle function is quite versatile, for instance 3D boxes are easy to implement which in turn could be used for plotting a 3D histogram.
 See our next example, where we are using again our `peaks` function and some additional definitions:

 ```jl